partyckip/partyckip.github.io/_posts/2018-05-31-YubiKey-PGP-setup.md

 #### Configure both YubiKeys

-Issue the same commands on both YubiKeys
+Issue the same commands on both YubiKeys.
+In the rest of tutorial I have anonymized by personal details.

 ```
 gpg --expert --edit-card